-A. Policies

-- 1. It is the Council's policy to protect, maintain and, where possible, enhance public access to and along the shore for the benefit of all Rhode Islanders. - 2.
-It is the Council's policy to require applicants to provide, where appropriate, on-site access of a similar type and level to that which is being impacted as the result of a proposed activity or development project. - Due to their likelihood of impacting public access and/or the public's use and enjoyment of Rhode Island's public trust resources, it is the Council's policy to require that applications for the following activities include a public access plan - a.
-Commercial and industrial development and redevelopment projects, as defined in § 1.3.1(C) of this Part.

-- b.
-New and significant expansions to marinas, as defined in § 1.3.1(D) of this Part. - c.)
-Activities which involve the filling of tidal waters, as defined in § 1.3.1(J) of this Part, other than those considered as maintenance, as defined in § 1.3.1(G) of this Part.
+- A. Policies - 1.
+As trustee of Rhode Island's coastal resources and in accordance with state and federal statutory mandates, the Council has a responsibility to ensure that public access to the shore is protected, maintained and, where possible, enhanced for the benefit of all. - 2.
+It is the Council's policy to protect, maintain and, where possible, enhance public access to and along the shore for the benefit of all Rhode Islanders. - 3.
+It is the Council's policy to require applicants to provide, where appropriate, on-site access of a similar type and level to that which is being impacted as the result of a proposed activity or development project. - 4.
+Certain activities which require the private use of public trust resources to the exclusion of other public uses necessarily impact public access.
+Due to their likelihood of impacting public access and/or the public's use and enjoyment of Rhode Island's public trust resources, it is the Council's policy to require that applications for the following activities include a public access plan. - a.
+Commercial and industrial development and redevelopment projects, as defined in § 1.3.1(C) of this Part. - b.
+New and significant expansions to marinas, as defined in § 1.3.1(D) of this Part.

-In accordance with § 1.1.5 of this Part, a variance from this policy may be granted if an applicant can demonstrate that no significant public access impacts will occur as a result of the proposed project.

-- 4. Publicly funded beach nourishment projects shall contain a public access component. - 5.
+- Activities which involve the filling of tidal waters, as defined in § 1.3.1(J) of this Part, other than those considered as maintenance, as defined in § 1.3.1(G) of this Part. - 5.
+In accordance with § 1.1.7 of this Part, a variance from this policy may be granted if an applicant can demonstrate that no significant public access impacts will occur as a result of the proposed project. - 6.
+Publicly funded beach nourishment projects shall contain a public access component. - 7.
 In accordance with R.I.
-Gen. Laws § 32-6-5(b), limited liability applies when the CRMC stipulates public access as a permit condition and when the Council designates a public right-of-way to the shore.
+Gen. Laws § 32-6-5(b), limited liability applies when the CRMC stipulates public access as a permit condition and when the Council designates a public right-of-way to the shore. - B. General policies - 1.
+Any public access impacts associated with a proposed project should be avoided and minimized to the maximum extent possible. - 2.

-C. General Guidelines

-- 1. Any public access impacts associated with a proposed project should be avoided and minimized to the maximum extent possible. - 2.
 Any public access created to compensate for proposed project impacts should be of a type and level similar to that which will be impacted. - 3.
 In cases where access cannot practically be provided onsite, due to safety, security, environmental or other considerations, the Council may permit access be provided offsite. - 4.
-All structural shoreline protection facilities should be designed and constructed in a manner which does not reasonably interfere with the public's right to pass and re-pass along the shore.

-D. Guidelines for the Development of Public Access Plans

-- 1. The Council recognizes that public access plans should be developed based on the uniqueness of each site and encourages applicants to consult with staff early in the planning process. - 2.
-Public access plans should provide for a level of access directly proportional to, and a type of access similar to, that which will be impacted by the proposed project. - In cases where access of a similar type and level cannot be provided onsite, the Council will consider offsite alternatives.
-Applicants should consult with staff and municipal officials when considering offsite alternatives.
+All structural shoreline protection facilities should be designed and constructed in a manner which does not reasonably interfere with the public's right to pass and re-pass along the shore. - C. Policies for the development of public access plans - 1.
+The Council recognizes that public access plans should be developed based on the uniqueness of each site and encourages applicants to consult with staff early in the planning process. - 2.
+Public access plans should provide for a level of access directly proportional to, and a type of access similar to, that which will be impacted by the proposed project. - 3.
+In cases where access of a similar type and level cannot be provided onsite, the Council will consider offsite alternatives.
+Applicants should consult with staff and municipal officials when considering offsite alternatives. - 4.
+All public access plans should be consistent with the Americans with Disabilities Act of 1990.
+Standards for Accessible Design (2010)

+incorporated by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations.